Growing in Faith: Are You Easily Broken?

 A Heart Check

 That week I was convicted once again to reflect on what that meant to me.
-If I really believed that, how could I live it out more in my daily life?
+If I really believed that, how could I live it out more often in my daily life?

 Side-note: Do you ever have those realizations of how stubborn you must actually be if God is allowing you to learn a particular lesson OVER and OVER again?!?
 Well, I do, more often than I would like to admit and this was one of those moments.